brien17/ProductionLineTrackerGUI/README.md

 * Hard Work

 ## Contributing
 I am not seeking any contributions to this project, but you are free to download it and use or modify it as you wish.

+## License

 ## Acknowledgements
 * Professor Vanselow
 * docs.oracle.com
 * tutorialspoint.com
 * stackoverflow.com

+## Potential Improvements
+There are many things that could be added to improve this project.
+The main things that I would like to improve are the utilization of the AudioPlayer and MoviePlayer classes.
+These are not used in the graphical user interface of the program, as they were included primarily to facilitate understanding of object-oriented programming concepts.
+In the future I would be interested in incorporating these into the main part of the program.
+Additionally, the login and employee account system was added late into the development and could be better fleshed out and explained.

 ## Problem Statement
 This was the problem statement used for the creation of this program.